dave-elkan/japanese-sewing-patterns/app/_posts/2013-12-13-happy-homemade-sew-chic.md

 **Design L - Straight-cut Sarouel Pants**

-These pants are featured on the cover of the book.
+These harem pants are featured on the cover of the book.
 I really like the ethnic vibe of this relaxed pattern.
 The cropped length is just perfect to wear with summer sandals and flats.
-I plan on making a pair out of Indonesian batik print fabric.
+You can see over on my blog, Sew in Love, I've made myself a pair: [Harem pants made from batik print fabric.](http://www.sewinlove.com.au/2014/10/05/japanese-sewing-pattern-harem-pants-happy-homemade-sew-chic/?utm_source=jsp&utm_medium=textlink&utm_campaign=happyhomemade)

 **Design S - Sleeveless Blouse with Frill**